NavidMohseni/Mastering-Shiny-Book-Solutions/README.md

 # Mastering-Shiny-Book-Solutions
-We are trying to answer the exercises of "Mastering Shiny" by Hadley Wickham
+I try to answer the exercises of "Mastering Shiny" by Hadley Wickham.